-"Thank you for all that you have done for me over the last two years, I wouldn't have had the silver lining of my grades to get me through today if it hadn't been for the support from my teachers.
-I have been extremely fortunate to have had such fantastic staff around me and I will always be grateful.
-I will miss the teacher-student relationship I had in Sixth Form."
-Former student
+"Thank you for all that you have done for me over the my grades to get me through today if it hadn't been for student relationship I had in Sixth Form."

-Entry Information & Application Process
+Entry Information and Application Process

 You will need a minimum of six GCSEs at grade 4 or above, including English Language.
 Please note that grade 5 or better in English and Maths may be required by some universities.
-In addition, you may be required to have a Grade 6 or better in the subject or related subjects you wish to study at Level 3.
-Please see the individual subject listings for details.
+In addition, you may be required to have a Grade 6 or better in the subject or related subjects you wish to study at Level 3.Please see the individual subject listings for details.